ExpressionEngine/ExpressionEngine-User-Guide/source/development/addon_setup_php_file.rst

     }
   )

-This is an associative arrays of services to register on the :doc:`Dependency Container<./core/dependencies>`.
+This is an associative array of services to register on the :doc:`Dependency Container<./core/dependencies>`.

 models